harshdevcode/Blogs-Project/posts/otp-verification.md

 - **Passwordless Login :**
      This feature of OTP Verification ensures your secure login with convenience.
 Users can log in with the Username and OTP.
 Making the login easy and doing away with the need to remember passwords.

-### The benefits of the miniOrange OTP Verification plugin [{#The benefits of the miniOrange OTP Verification plugin }](https://wordpress.org/plugins/miniorange-otp-verification/)
+### The benefits of the miniOrange OTP Verification plugin [The benefits of the miniOrange OTP Verification plugin](https://wordpress.org/plugins/miniorange-otp-verification/)

 - The OTP verification plugin is super user-friendly and very convenient to use.
 - Regularly updated and is compatible with the latest version of WordPress.